lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 The best way to learn about accessing and querying the DP0.3 tables is to work through the set of :doc:`DP0.3 tutorials </tutorials-dp0-3/index>`.

-The DP0.3 tables are available via the Table Access Procotol (TAP) service in the Rubin Science Platform.
+The DP0.3 tables are available via the Table Access Protocol (TAP) service in the Rubin Science Platform.
 TAP provides standardized access to the catalog data for discovery, search, and retrieval.
 `Full documentation for TAP <https://www.ivoa.net/documents/TAP/>`_ is provided by the `International Virtual Observatory Alliance <https://ivoa.net>`_ (IVOA).

-The TAP service uses a query language similar to SQL (Structured Query Langage) called the `Astronomical Data Query Language <https://www.ivoa.net/documents/ADQL/20180112/PR-ADQL-2.1-20180112.html>`_ (ADQL).
+The TAP service uses a query language similar to SQL (Structured Query Language) called the `Astronomical Data Query Language <https://www.ivoa.net/documents/ADQL/20180112/PR-ADQL-2.1-20180112.html>`_ (ADQL).
 The language is used by the IVOA to represent astronomy queries posted to Virtual Observatory (VO) services (such as TAP).
 The `documentation for ADQL <https://www.ivoa.net/documents/latest/ADQL.html>`_ includes more information about syntax and keywords.